 The Robert Frederick Smith Explore Your Family History Center helps people begin their family history journey and learn the basics of researching African American genealogy.
 Visitors may register for a genealogy session, view our latest exhibit and explore Transitions in Freedom: The Syphax Family, a digital interactive exploring the family's genealogy through documents, photographs and maps.

-Two women in NMAAHC's Family History Center
+Family History Center in Action

 Genealogy Research Sessions

 Are you interested in conducting genealogy research on your family?
-Join our staff and volunteers for Genealogy Tuesdays held in the Robert F. Smith Explore Your Family History Center on Level 2 of NMAAHC.
+Join our staff and volunteers for Genealogy Tuesdays and Thursdays held in the Robert F. Smith Explore Your Family History Center on Level 2 of NMAAHC.
 Visitors can register in the Center for free sessions that begin at 11am (EST).
 If you're not able to join us at the museum, you can request an appointment for a free virtual session over Zoom by emailing us at familyhistorycenter@si.edu.

 During both onsite and virtual sessions visitors learn the basics of using genealogy databases including Ancestry Library Edition and FamilySearch.org.
 Through researching public documents, visitors will learn how to navigate the U.S. Federal Census, vital records, military records, and capture images of their documents to share with others.
 Intermediate research strategies using slave schedules, wills and Freedmen's Bureau records may also be shared for those who have traced their ancestors to the 19th century.
 The Center also collects finding aids for countries outside the U.S. and assists with basic queries from international visitors.